iamhyw/SwiftBinanceChain/README.md

 ## Sample apps

 Sample apps are provided for iOS and macOS.
-They all use [Test.swift](https://github.com/mh7821/SwiftBinanceChain/blob/master/BinanceChain/Sources/Util/Test.swift) and demonstrate features of the library.
+They all use [Test.swift](https://github.com/mh7821/SwiftBinanceChain/blob/master/BinanceChain/Sources/Util/Test.swift) which demonstrates features of the library.

 The command line app uses Swift Package Manager: